apcl-research/TransformerFC/README.md

  The complete data and models as well as prediction files can be found at:

 - funcom_python:https://drive.google.com/file/d/1WnO3Ibp-7D4O1iqe-16hAozggdgvMcMO/view?usp=sharing
-- javastmt_fc:
+- funcom-java-long:

 ## Step 1 - Training
-To ensure no recursive errors or edits, clone this git repository and  place the javastmt_fc and python_fc folders after decompresing the data
+To ensure no recursive errors or edits, clone this git repository and  place the dataset folders after decompresing the data

 Create directory outdir, with 4 subdirectories  **outdir/{models, histories, viz, predictions}** **Use Requirements.txt to get your python 3.x virtual environment in sync with our setup.** Venv is preferred.
 Common issues that might arise from updating an existing venv and solutions :